nullbyte91/amazon-polly-TTS/README.md

 you can control various aspects of speech such as pronunciation, volume, pitch, and speech rate.
 For more information, see Generating Speech from SSML Documents (p.
 30).

-• <b>ilable voices – Amazon Polly provides a portfolio of multiple languages and a variety of voices, including a bilingual voice (for both English and Hindi).
+• <b>ilable voices</b> – Amazon Polly provides a portfolio of multiple languages and a variety of voices, including a bilingual voice (for both English and Hindi).
 For most languages you can select from several different voices, both male and female.
 You specify the voice ID name when launching the speech synthesis task, and then the service uses this voice to convert the text to speech.
 Amazon Polly is